CLNEulalia/APIs-AJAX/readme.md

 - Describe AJAX and how it lets us build rich client-side applications
 - Render new HTML content using data loaded from an AJAX request.
 - Perform GET requests to an API to retrieve data.
+- Installing and setting up Postman App to aid in API functinons

 ## Framing (5 minutes, 0:05)